 Managing already made investments constitutes the vast majority of what a PE firm does.
-Analyzing/adjusting investment company operations, identifying new strategic acquisition targets, and generally improving profitability of Investments is the real meat of the job.
+Analyzing/adjusting investment company operations, identifying new strategic acquisition targets, and generally improving the profitability of Investments is the real meat of the job.

-The unique perspective that PE holds over investment management is that these firms have an inside look to both the company and the industry.
+The unique perspective that PE holds over investment management is that these firms have an inside look at both the company and the industry.
 Altvia optimizes this perspective to minimize inefficiencies in investment companies by comparing them to comparables in their space at every level of the company.

 Another advantage software gives PE firms is the quantitative method by which they’re able to analyze a company’s operations.
 Today, most investment companies have multiple sources of revenue, an ever-changing list of costs, and a medley of very different operational tasks.